yishi-lu/NACHOS-System-Design/README.md

 -Add round robin scheduling.

-Project3 (Distributed File System):
+<blod> Project3 (Distributed File System):

 -Improve Nachos basica file system: allowing multiple thread read and write same file at same time.
 Increase the file size to be as larger as the disk (128KB).
 Implementing dynamically extend file size.

--DFS

--Still in progress.
+-DFS: allow communication between different Nachos systems by reading and writing in file, the communication is asychronous.